Who is required to wear a face covering?

-All students, faculty, staff, contractors and visitors must wear multi-layer face coverings at all times in all interior public and shared spaces, including classrooms and common areas.
-When outside, face coverings should be worn whenever it is difficult to maintain a minimum distance of 6 feet between people.
+All students, faculty, staff, contractors and visitors must wear non-valved multi-layer cloth face coverings at all times in all interior public and shared spaces, including classrooms and common areas.
+When outside, face coverings should be worn whenever it is difficult to maintain a minimum distance of at least 6 feet between people.
 Some limited exceptions will be permitted as described below.

 Who is not required to wear a face covering: